 Perhaps the most surprising location for Gandhian flavours of conservative economic thought after independence was in Hindu nationalism.
 Early iterations of Hindu nationalism, inspired by Savarkar and represented by the Rashtriya Swayamsevak Sangh (RSS) and the Hindu Mahasabha, called for a militarized, rapidly industrializing Indian nation-state, capable of defending itself against foreign domination (Erdman 1967, 51-55).
 Hindu nationalists before 1947 were disdainful of Gandhi for his supposed capitulations to Muslim leaders, and generally regarded Gandhi’s pastoralism as placing unnecessary limits on national power.

 In the decades following Indian independence, the Bharatiya Jana Sangh, founded in 1951 and becoming the largest mainstream Hindu nationalist party, absorbed Gandhian conservative nationalism as Congress itself went in a more assertively socialist direction.
-Shyama Prasad Mukherjee, the Sangh’s founder, was a one-time Congress politician who served in Nehru’s first cabinet, but resigned to form the Sangh in 1951.
-Mukherjee, along with Sangh ideologue Deendayal Upadhyaya, framed the party’s program against the Congress Party’s impulses toward administrative, political and economic centralization.
+Shyama Prasad Mukherjee, the Jana Sangh’s founder, was a one-time Congress politician who served in Nehru’s first cabinet, but resigned to form the Sangh in 1951.
+Mukherjee, along with Sangh ideologue Deendayal Upadhyaya, framed the party’s program against the Congress party’s impulses toward administrative, political and economic centralization.
 Its party platform in 1951 stressed economic conservatism in explicitly Gandhian terms: “the village has been the centre of Bharatiya life in all times.
 The ideal of ‘Sarvodya’ cannot be achieved until and unless the village is restored to its original position as the basic economic unit.”
-Along with the core tents of conservative nationalism in the postwar years, Upadhyaya argued that Nehruvian planning was moving too fast, thereby disrupting traditional agrarian society: “by taking up programmes of heavy industries, the [Planning] Commission intended to bring about a structural change in society.
+Along with the core tents of conservative nationalism in the post-war years, Upadhyaya argued that Nehruvian planning was moving too fast, thereby disrupting traditional agrarian society: “by taking up programmes of heavy industries, the [Planning] Commission intended to bring about a structural change in society.
 Their aim is to build an industrial in place of an agricultural society.
 But we cannot build a pyramid from the top downwards.”
-The Sangh mobilized opposition to the Nagpur resolution in 1959 for the same reason that Swatantra did, because it represented a frontal assault to the ideal village republic.
+The Sangh mobilized opposition to the Nagpur resolution in 1959 for the same reason as Swatantra, because it represented a frontal assault to the ideal village republic.

 Deepak Lal consequently characterized the economic programme of the Sangh as “close to those espoused by Gandhi, with the major difference being that, unlike him, they do not want completely to reject the modern world.”
 In this, they held in common core principles of conservative nationalism with those who formed Swatantra and those who remained in Congress.
 Their positions could not advocate Gandhianism without adulteration, as it was fundamentally a utopian promise; political leaders inherited an Indian state that required resources, authority and the capacity to coerce.
 Rather, conservative nationalists ended up acceding to the need for industrialization, while at the same time wanting to restrict the scope of the state and the planning apparatus to a bounded industrial economy.
 The nature of their conflict with the Nehruvian state was over the extension of coercive state control into agrarian society, which was the last redoubt of the spirit, if not the reality, of Gandhi’s village republics.